BadrRibzat/english_learning_platform/frontend/src/content/level1/lesson1/writing/writing-task.md

-# Writing Task
+# Writing Task: Introduce Yourself

-Introduce yourself in a few sentences.
-Include your name, where you are from, and something you like to do.
+Write a short paragraph introducing yourself.
+Include your name and a greeting.

+Example:
+Hi, my name is [Your Name].
+I'm [age] years old.
+Nice to meet you!